 | Cash-flow lender | A few hours | 1 business day |

-If you need money today, apply before 10:00–11:00 a.m. local time with a lender that explicitly advertises same-day funding on their website.
+If you need money today, apply before 10:00 to 11:00 a.m. local time with a lender that explicitly advertises same-day funding on their website.
 Then call your bank and confirm they support same-day ACH on incoming transfers.

 For a genuine financial emergency, cash-flow lenders move the fastest.
 Minimal requirements, quick decisions, high APR.
 Justified for a short-term crisis.
 Not the right move for a loan you'll be carrying for two or three years.